anialsonus/spec_site_main/spec/index.rst

   docker run -it --rm -v $(pwd):/spec -p 9000:9000 ci.arenadata.io/sphinx-autobuild:latest

 * open browser at `<http://127.0.0.1:9000>`_
-* open index.rst with your favorit editor ( vim :)  and start to edit
+* open index.rst with your favorite editor ( vim :)  and start to edit
 * see changes in browser

 More information about syntax in `official docs <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html#literal-blocks>`_